QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

     k_{T+1}: \quad -\lambda q_0^{T+1} \leq 0, \ \leq 0 \text{ if } k_{T+1}=0; \ =0 \text{ if } k_{T+1}>0

-Now we plug in for our guesses of prices and derive all the FONC of the planner problem :eq:`constraint1`-:eq:`constraint4`:
+Now we plug in our guesses of prices and embark on some algebra in the hope of derived all first-order necessary conditions :eq:`constraint1`-:eq:`constraint4` for the planning problem from this lecture :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>`.

 Combining :eq:`cond1` and :eq:`eq-price`, we get: